Home Blog What Does Emotional Intelligence Mean in Social Work?

 With new understandings of how they feel and better techniques to adjust how they behave, clients are able to make smarter and more insightful decisions.
 Often many find that working through these challenges also gives them more energy to focus on other things in their lives.2

 At Yeshiva University, our online MSW students gain the one-on-one skills to help their clients address concerns they recognize and the ones they might not yet notice.
-Through coursework and their field work, students learn how to work alongside different populations to address their needs.
+Through coursework and their practicum experience, students learn how to work alongside different populations to address their needs.
 In addition, our virtual learning environment, The Heights gives students the opportunity to practice in environments as diverse as rural, urban and suburban areas.

 Learn more about the coursework in YU’s online curriculum and how students gain the expertise to be an impactful social worker.